Thattai recipe, thattai murukku, how to make thattai

 I love thattai murukku so much especially the ones sold in Adyar Anandha Bhavan.
 Even in my school days, if my dad asks me what snack I want, I would always say thattai first.
 After moving to USA, I did not find tasty thattai sold anywhere.

-Few years ago, I tried thattai for the first time.
+Few years ago, I tried this thattai recipe for the first time.
 Since then I make thattai murukku very often at home.
 For all those who think how to make thattai or wonder that making thattai is very difficult, follow this recipe.
 You will get crispy and delicious thattai.

 How to make thattai or thattai murukku: